Ken Delo, Singer (1969-1982)

 Singer With A Warm Personality Was A Fan Favorite

-When In 1969, Delo ran into an old friend from his Australia days, Arthur Duncan.
+In 1969, Delo ran into an old friend from his Australia days, Arthur Duncan.
 Duncan took a Ken Delo Album to Lawrence Welk.
-Delo was a guest on the show three times, and officially joined the show in 1969.
-Ken Delo and his wife, Marylyn, have two children, Kimberly and Kevin.
+Delo was a guest on the show three times, where he sang his signature song, the Hawaiian Wedding Song, and officially joined the show in 1969.
+In his latter years, Delo lived in Gilbert, Arizona with his wife Marilyn.
+They were married in 1956.
+His record label KimKev Records is named after his two children, Kimberly and Kevin.
+Delo died from pneumonia in February 2016 at the age of 79.